Roof Hail Damage Repair in Greenville, SC

 While some people may not know about the leaks that are in their roofs or others decide the roof wind damage is not that bad and then choose to avoid the costs, it ends up costing way more to leave the issue than to fix it.
 After a big storm, it is worth your time to get a professional to look at your roof, to ensure the following issues don’t occur in your home.
 The longer that you wait to fix the damages to your roof, the worse the problems can get.
 Many homeowners may check their roofs, but feel like a small dent is not that big of a deal, and so they put off fixing it.
 When you do that, you open yourself up for one of the issues above to occur in your home, and it is much harder to fix one of those than it is to just replace a few shingles.

-How to Check for Wind Damage to Roof
+How to Check for Hail Damage to Roof

-There are several things you can search for when checking to see if there is roof hail damage to your home.
+There are several things you can search for when checking to see if there is hail damage to your home.
 Start by taking a look at the shingles.
 If you notice there are any bald spots, it is likely that you are dealing with roof hail damage.
 Hail can cause your shingles to lose some of the granular surface material, causing it to look smooth and flat instead of rough and textured.
 These damaged shingles should be replaced quickly.

 The next place to check for any roof damage is the gutters.
 Look through your gutters to see if there are any shingle granules knocked off after a hail storm.
 These granules may be small, but once it starts to rain, they soon make their way over to your gutters.